msmiller/msmiller.github.io/pages/monolith.md

 layout: plain
 ---

 This whole “fake news” thing is as absurd as it is dangerous.
+And it's not going away any time soon.
 What I am submitting here is an approach to turn this situation around.

 The idea comes from the way I get my news.
 I don’t watch TV news.
 I follow a small number of Twitter feeds that have proven reliable in delivering facts.
 For instance, one is a feed that just tracks where gunfire or violence happens around the world.
 When an alert goes up I quickly find follow-ups from local sources.
 By the time the “News Media” has the story, a lot of times the news they end up reporting is already quite stale.